normandmickey/chatgptomatic/README.md

 ## Features
 - GPT3/4 based Slack Bot (saves conversation history in SQLite3 DB until you decide to clear it).
-- AskGPT slash command to get quick answers using DuckDuckGo search.
+- AskGPT slash command to get quick answers using DuckDuckGo and "ChatGPT".
-- AskHC slach command to get quick answers from DuckDuckGo using Hugging Chat.
+- AskHC slash command to get quick answers from DuckDuckGo and "HuggingChat".

 ## Usage
 To use ChatGPT-O-Matic, the following environment variables need to be set in your .env file: